LucasMRC/dotfiles/README.md

-# Config file for Lukey's desktop 💻
+# Config file for Lukey's environment 💻